6 Table Stakes Customer Service Chatbot Features

-All chatbots aren’t created (or implemented) equally.
+All chatbots aren’t created (or implemented) equal.
 Some will provide customers with excellent CX, while others will leave a trail of frustrated customers in their wake.
 So what should you look for in a chatbot?

 Marketers and others who work with chatbots listed the following six features as being the most important.